DevilEmo/Market/readme.md

 how to use

-install composer and npm
+create database "market"

-composer install
+run this command.
-npm install
+"composer install"

-create database named
+"npm install"

-gleent_shop
+"php artisan serve"